 I would love to hear any other hints or tricks from people.
 If you are a marketer, please do not provide comments, however, feel free to drop me a message on our contact page.

-For convenience, I have a these items and a few other options listed in our Amazon Store and our accessories for the freestyle Libre page – free two day delivery, movies, books, music and more with Amazon Prime.
+For convenience, I have these items and a few other options listed in our Amazon Store and our accessories for the freestyle Libre page – free two-day delivery, movies, books, music and more with Amazon Prime.